wI2L/scrabbler/README.md

 > All information are compiled from the [Scrabble letter distributions](https://en.wikipedia.org/wiki/Scrabble_letter_distributions#Indonesian) Wikipedia page.

 See the [distribution.go](https://github.com/wI2L/scrabbler/blob/master/cmd/distribution.go) file, which define the letter distribution for each language.

+> **Important** Missing letter distributions
+> Several editions such as Spanish, Catalan, Hungarian or Welsh (to cite a few) are not included because they use [digraphs](https://en.wikipedia.org/wiki/Digraph_(orthography)), which are challenging to deal with in a text-based UI.
+>
+> *They might be added in the future, once I have figured out an intuitive way to handle them*.

 #### Custom dictionary